Odakyu 2000 series: History

 The trains were delivered between January 1995 and April 2001, with the first trains entering revenue service on 8 March 1995.
-These sets are primarily used for Local services.
+These sets are only used for Local services.

+In 2009, set 2052 received full-colour LED destination displays.

+Set 2051 received an altered blue waistline stripe in 2012.
+As of October 2024, the revised colour scheme has been applied to the entire 2000 series fleet except for set 2059.

 Build details

 The build histories for the fleet are as follows.

 In popular culture

 The Odakyu 2000 series is featured as a player-driveable train in the Microsoft Train Simulator computer game.